aaaddress1/WinHTTP-Request-Hijacking-In-CSharp/README.md

 # WinHTTP-Request-Hijacking-In-CSharp
-Easy Way To Get All Internet Explorer Webbrowser HTTP Request And Response In C#.
+Easy Way To Get All Webbrowser HTTP Request And Response In C#.
+P.S.
+IT DOESN'T WORK ON FIREFOX WEBBROWSER
 ![alt](Demo.png)